-The BathyBoat system consists of the vessel equipped with a high-resolution GPS unit, a precision depth sounder, water temperature and conductivity sensors, a data recording and storage device, and a radio communication package.
-BathyBoat’s location is remotely controlled from shore or boat and information from the boat is transmitted real-time and displayed on a laptop computer.
-Customized software shows GPS location, heading, speed, depth, temperature, conductivity, and battery life superimposed on a satellite image while out in the field.
+The BathyBoat system consists of the vessel equipped with a high-resolution GPS unit, a precision depth sounder, water temperature sensing, a data recording and storage device, and a radio communication package.
+It currently deploys with side scan sonar and has the capability of changing sensor packages (e.g., multibeam sonar).
+It can be customized to meet sponsor needs.
+BathyBoat is driven remotely from shore or boat, and information from the boat can be transmitted real-time and displayed on a laptop computer or rugged tablet.
+Customized software shows GPS location, heading, speed, depth, temperature, and battery life superimposed on an aerial image while out in the field.
 BathyBoat data is also stored onboard for later retrieval and analysis.
 Customized

 Geographic Information System (GIS) tools create shapefile, KML, and Microsoft Excel outputs of the data for display in a GIS or Google Earth.

 BathyBoat is ideal for use in restricted water bodies such as harbors, marinas (with and without moored boats), under bridges, rivers, lakes, and shallow water estuaries.
 The boat is also non-polluting for use in sensitive areas.
 The boat is three feet in length and the boat, computer, and remote control land-based unit weigh less than 40 pounds.
 This allows for deployment from helicopter or ship in remote locations such as the North Slope of Alaska, where it has previously been deployed.